About Easy Mindfulness for Everyone

 It does not measure progress.

-EM4E takes a different stance.
+EM4E takes a quieter stance.

 Here, mindfulness is not something to do, but something to recognize.